-As your Kidney Function decreases you may experience some of the following symptoms
+As your kidney function decreases, you may experience some of the following symptoms:

-- Swelling in hands, feet, ankles or face
+- Swelling in hands, feet, ankles, or face

 - Weight loss or gain

-- Difficulty sleeping
+- Hard time sleeping

 - Changes in how much you urinate or having foam in your urine

 - Bad taste in your mouth